• Skip to primary navigation

 1.1K+Shares

 Cooking is an art — and every dish you make comes to life through the method you choose.
-Whether you’re a beginner or a seasoned home cook, understanding different types of cooking methods and techniques helps you create delicious, consistent results every time.
+Whether you're making a Pakistani chicken karahi, a slow-cooked Arabic mandi, or a quick weeknight pasta, the technique behind the recipe matters just as much as the ingredients.

 cooking methods - cooking techniques